^

 Microdermabrasion and dermoelectroporation.

-Jet Peel production TavTech (Israel)
+Jet Peel manufactured by TavTech (Israel)

-Effects of gas-liquid spray or skin:
+Effects of exposure to gas-liquid jet on skin:

 • abrasive;